Emmanuelle (novel): Plot summary

 Emmanuelle, the 19-year-old wife of a French engineer, is flying out to join her husband in Bangkok.
 While on the plane, she has anonymous sexual encounters with two men, the first time she has cheated on her husband since they were married.

 She arrives in Bangkok and becomes part of a hedonistic community of western expats.
 She makes two new friends - Ariane de Saynes, a 30-year-old French countess, and Marie-Anne, a younger girl.
 Both friendships have a strong homoerotic flavor.
-Emmanuelle and Marie-Anne begin a series of sexual games in which they take it in turns to masturbate while the other watches.
+Emmanuelle and Marie-Anne begin a series of sexual games in which they take turns masturbating while the other watches.
 Meanwhile, Ariane makes a series of attempts to seduce Emmanuelle, culminating in a sexual encounter between the two women on a squash court which verges on rape.
 Afterwards Ariane tries to persuade Emmanuelle to return home with her.
 Emmanuelle rejects her advances, but immediately regrets doing so.

 At a tea party hosted by Marie-Anne's mother, Emmanuelle meets Bee, the sister of a naval attaché at the American Embassy.
 Emmanuelle is immediately attracted to the slender, red-headed Bee, and when the two women meet later by chance on the streets of Bangkok she takes the opportunity to invite Bee home with her.
 Emmanuelle seduces her and the two women make love, first in the shower and then in Emmanuelle's bed.
 Afterwards Emmanuelle professes her love for Bee, who is taken aback, having never been with another woman before.
 They agree to meet again, but Bee does not come and Emmanuelle realizes she has no way of contacting her.
 She is heartbroken and is comforted by her husband.